apache/cloudstack-documentation/source/adminguide/service_offerings.rst

 Compute offerings may be "fixed", "custom constrained" or "custom unconstrained".

-In fixed offering the Number of CPUs, Memory and CPU frequecy in each service offerings are predefined by the CloudStack administrator, in custom unconstrained offerings they are left undefined so that the end-user can enter their own desired values when creating a guest instance.
+In fixed offering the Number of CPUs, Memory and CPU frequency in each service offerings are predefined by the CloudStack administrator, in custom unconstrained offerings they are left undefined so that the end-user can enter their own desired values when creating a guest instance.
 Since 4.13 custom constrained offerings have